deviaze/seal/README.md

 - Focus on high-level scripting, light general purpose programming, and being the best Python alternative for Luau.
 - Provide a simple, useful, and expressive standard library that allows users to get real work done—*seal* should work right of out the box so you can get straight into working on your script, shim, or project.
 - Be extremely helpful and user friendly.
 If run into trouble, *seal* should tell you *exactly* what went wrong with a custom, handcrafted recommendation, warning or error message.
-- Reliability and transparency. *seal* should *just work* and never cause unexpected blocks, deadlocks, panics, nor unexpected behavior.
-Standard library behavior must be well documented, and all of *seal*'s internals should be readily accessible so *seal* remains easy to understand, hackable, customizable, and fixable by its users.
+- Reliability and transparency. *seal* should *\*just work\** and never cause unexpected blocks, panics, nor unexpected behavior.
+All of *seal*'s internals should be readily accessible so *seal* remains easy to understand, hackable, customizable, and fixable by its users.
 <!-- - *seal* should integrate well with tooling, other languages, and other runtimes.
 Setting up new projects should be instantaneous, and adding *seal* to existing (*seal* and non-*seal*) projects should be just as easy. -->

 ## Features